 Local function roads provide access to adjacent land and provide for travel over relatively short distances.
-All roads not classified as arterial or collector are local.
+All roads not classified as arterials or collectors are local.
 These roads provide access to residential, recreational, commercial, and industrial uses within the area.
-WisDOT does not generally conduct official traffic counts on local function roads; however, these roads probably carry fewer than 300 vehicles per day.
+WisDOT does not generally conduct official traffic counts on local function roads; however, these roads probably carry fewer than 200 vehicles per day.
+Communities with higher AADT counts on local roads may wish to review and revise their road classification system periodically to ensure that roads that receive the highest level of use have a functional classification and are therefore eligible for federal funding for maintenance and construction.

 Every two years all jurisdictions in Wisconsin are required to rate the condition of their local roads and submit the information to WisDOT.
 The surface condition rating of each roadway is updated in the State's computer database, the Wisconsin Information System for Local Roads (WISLR).
 The WISLR database is available to all jurisdictions via the internet and can be used to develop a capital improvement and maintenance program.
-The WISLR analysis is based, in most cases, on the PASER road rating method.
+The WISLR analysis is based, in most cases, on the PASER road rating method.3